 The following is from a book published in 1883 Ladies Guide in Health and Disease, on applications of water.

-Never bathe when cooling off after profuse sweating, as reaction will then often be deficient.
+- Never bathe when cooling off after profuse sweating, as the reaction will then often be deficient.

-Always wet the head before taking any form of bath, to prevent determination of blood to the head.
+- Always wet the head before taking any form of a bath, to prevent determination of blood to the head.

 - If the bath be a warm one, always conclude it with an application of water which is a few degrees cooler than the bodily temperature.

 - Be careful to thoroughly dry the patient after his bath, rubbing vigorously, to prevent chilling.

 - The most favorable time for taking a bath is between the hours of ten and twelve in the forenoon.